 The Madness is the signature climb for many enthusiasts at Red River Gorge.
-It features about 120 feet of 50-degree overhang.
+It features about 120 feet of a 50-degree overhang.
 You’ll need some bouldering skills and the boldness to make some big moves to manage this area.
-Locals can spend months trying to conquer all of the sport climbs found here, which means it’s the perfect challenge for your holiday itinerary.
+Locals can spend months trying to conquer all of the sports climbs found here, which means it’s the perfect challenge for your holiday itinerary.

 A conversation about the Red River Gorge’s best climbing opportunities is incomplete without talking about the trad lines to be led.
 Tower Rock, Pebble Beach, and Fortress Wall had proto-climbers coming to the area as early as the 1950s with the scrambles you can find out there.
 You can also head to the Roadside if you want to mix some sport into your day.

 Classic gear lines include the 5.10a Rock Wars, 5.7 Roadside Attraction, and 5.6 Bedtime for Bonzo.

 Consider visiting during the spring or fall for the best climbing conditions.
 Kentucky tends to be humid in the summer, and the mix with the higher temperatures doesn’t make for ideal conditions.
 Winter tends to be the off-season, but a sunny day is still a welcoming opportunity to explore.